Fort Towson, Oklahoma

 St. Louis, San Francisco & New Orleans Railroad Company, Frisco System Showing Extra Right of Way at Fort Towson, Choctaw Nation, I.T.

 Fort Towson is a town in Choctaw County, Oklahoma, United States.
-The population was 510 at the 2010 census, a 15.1 percent decline from the figure of 611 recorded in 2000.
+As of the 2020 census, Fort Towson had a population of 492.
 It was named for nearby Fort Towson, which had been established in May 1824 and named for General Nathan Towson, a hero of the War of 1812.
 The town of Fort Towson was established in 1902, after the Arkansas and Choctaw Railway reached eastern Choctaw County.

 History

 The fort was first established to protect the southern border of the Indian Territory against Spanish colonies to the south.
 After Indian Removal and the resettlement of the Choctaw in the area, the fort was revived to protect Doaksville, a mile to the west.
 It became the economic capital of the Choctaw Nation.
 Fort Towson Landing was located at the head of navigable waters of the Red River.
 The site was located in Towson County, one of the constituent counties comprising the Apukshunnubbee District of the Choctaw Nation.

 The Choctaw allied with the Confederacy in the Civil War.
 Chief Peter Pitchlynn surrendered on behalf of the Choctaw in June 1865.

 Fort Towson was the site of the surrender of the last Confederate land forces in the American Civil War.
 On June 23, 1865, Brigadier General Stand Watie, a Cherokee chief, agreed to terms and took his Choctaw Battalion out of the war.

 During the 1950s, Raymond Gary Lake and Raymond Gary State Park were created, and in 1979, Fort Towson's town limits were extended to include the lake's residents.
 Thus, the 1980 census recorded a population of 789.